 Taking a step back, and not looking at “typical” sources of inspiration also helps you forget it – which is a really good thing.
 Memory isn’t perfect and the more time you spend away from that source, the more likely you’ll change it and make it your own – because you’ll never remember it perfectly.

 3. Borrow ideas, not actual elements

 It’s okay to be inspired by the neutral color palette or aesthetic you see in someone else’s brand.
 But if you’re going to use a neutral color palette, make it your own.
-Laura and Rachel don’t own using an anchor in their logo just like I don’t own using a Palm Tree – but their anchor and my palm tree were intentionally chosen and re-worked many, many times in order to come up with something unique.
+Facibeni doesn’t own using a crest in their logo just like I don’t own using a Palm Tree – but their crest and my palm tree were intentionally chosen and re-worked many, many times in order to come up with something unique.

 4. Look to the Past

-Drawing inspiration from vintage posters, typography, architecture, old print pieces and hand-drawn designs are a great way to keep your work unique.
+Drawing inspiration from vintage posters, typography, architecture, old print pieces, and hand-drawn designs are a great way to keep your work unique.
 I’m working on a brand that draws some elements from the art-deco time period.
-Not in a way that post people would ever realize, but the color palette, font style and a few extra pieces of the brand have a simplified art-deco feel.
+Not in a way that most people would ever realize, but the color palette, font style and a few extra pieces of the brand have a simplified art-deco feel.

 If you’re drawing inspiration from the navigation layout of one site, the color palette of an African dress, the typography of a vintage canning label you found on Pinterest and the editorial layout of a German newspaper, your work is naturally going to be different from the site you drew inspiration from.
 Borrow best practices, not actual design elements.